 *** PLEASE NOTE ***

-Due to the recommendations from health professionals and government officials concerning the COVID-19 virus, Joyful Voices Chorus will not be rehearsing for the remainder of the 2020 spring semester and will not be performing the spring concert as originally planned.
+Due to the recommendations from health professionals and government officials concerning the COVID-19 virus, Joyful Voices Chorus will not be rehearsing for the 2020 fall semester, but we do hope to resume rehearsals in the spring of 2021, beginning on January 7.
 May you all stay safe until we can meet again!

 To find additional information about the Joyful Voices chorus, please visit www.JoyfulVoicesChorus.org.